rbxb/place/README.md

 # place

-This is the repository for the server.
-The code for the client is in [rbxb/placeclient](https://github.com/rbxb/placeclient).
+This project was inspired by r/Place.
+It is an online shared canvas where you can draw individual pixels.

-The project is online at [place.g7kk.com](http://place.g7kk.com).
+The project is online at [pl.g7kk.com](http://pl.g7kk.com).